SwanHtetMorgan/SwignCRUD/README.md

 Create a table with the necessary fields for your application's data.
 Configure the database connection details (e.g., host, port, username, password) in the application's source code.
 Run the Application:

+in terminal:
+Run

+move the bash script to your /usr/local/bin

 Execute the Bash script file to launch the application.
 Follow the on-screen instructions to interact with the GUI and manage your database records.